alycet/devops-de-automation/README.md

 - Email addresses
 - Street addresses, cities, and states

-By default, it generates 10,000 records and saves them to `data/customer_data.csv`, simulating a realistic dataset for testing ETL workflows.
+By default, it generates 10,000 records and saves them to `data/customer_data.csv`, simulating a realistic dataset.

 ## 🧩 Technologies Used